Democratic Rep. Elijah Cummings hospitalized, wife halts Maryland gubernatorial campaign

 Cummings, 66, is the leading Democrat on the House Oversight and Government Reform Committee.
 He was briefly hospitalized this past May to undergo a heart procedure, in which doctors replaced a transarterial aortic valve in order to treat aortic stenosis.
 He returned to Capitol Hill in September, after working in his district office in Baltimore.

 Cummings' wife, Maya Rockeymoore Cummings, said in a statement she was withdrawing from the June 26 Democratic primary due to "personal considerations."
+The announcement by her campaign did not provide details on why she dropped out of the race.

 Maya Cummings' withdrawal leaves seven Democratic candidates vying to unseat Republican Gov. Larry Hogan in the November election.